-Line 7 - Enter the partner's distributable share on the income and profits derived from the Special Partnership during the year.
-This amount is reflected on Form 480.6 SE.
+Line 7 - Enter the partner's distributable share on the income and profits derived from the special partnership or partnership during the year.
+This amount is reflected on Form 480.6 SE or Form 480.6 S, respectively.

 Line 8 - If the amount on this line is a loss, use the parenthesis.